ysennoun/iot-web-application/README.md

  ## Web pages

- There are two pages :
+ There is one page :

- - Page commands that shows all on-going commands.
-It is possible to indicate to waitress the command is ready.
+ - Page summary that shows all on-going commands.
- - Page statistics that shows some statistics to server commands (for instance how long does it take to serve a drink ?)

  ## Run server